DougLeonard/DOCTOC_action/README.md

 An auto table of contents generator action for github wikis and repos.

-This is in testing.
-Forced pushes, changed tags etc are possible for now.
-Others are warned.

-It runs DOCTOC to autogenerate table of contents for all .md files in the repo ignoring files starting with
-\<!--DOCTOC SKIP-->.
-Presently no other filters exist or control exists.
+It just runs ```doctoc .``` to autogenerate tables of contents for all .md files in the repo, ignoring files starting with  \<!--DOCTOC SKIP-->.
+Presently no other filters or controls exist.

-The other action I found using DOCTOC failed to recognize \<!--DOCTOC SKIP-->, and one using an alternative engine produced broken TOC's in some cases.
+The other action I found seemingly using DOCTOC failed to recognize \<!--DOCTOC SKIP--> (maybe fixed now), and one using an alternative engine produced broken TOC's in some cases.
+Anyway, this is a very simple and transparent implementation directly using thlorenz/doctoc with all two commands (install and excute) directly in the action.yml file.

 ## Usage:
 This can be used simply by committing the following to .github/workflows/toc.yml and pushing to github: